bio-user/smarttech-ic24/README.md

 * Clusters: 23 clusters representing biologically meaningful groupings of cellular lines.
 * Visualization: t-SNE visualization of the clusters.

-The final results and evaluation metrics can be found in the results folder.
+The final results and evaluation metrics can be found in the results/ folder.

 ## Contributing